edp8489/edp8489.github.io/_posts/2022-08-31-joint-margin-methods.md

 ## References
 - [NASA-TM-106943](https://ntrs.nasa.gov/citations/19960012183) "Preloaded joint analysis methodology for space flight systems" (1995)
 - [NASA-STD-5020](https://standards.nasa.gov/standard/nasa/nasa-std-5020) "Requirements for Threaded Fastening Systems in Spaceflight Hardware"
-- Budynas & Nisbett, "Shigley's Mechanical Engineering Design (8th edition)", 2006, McGraw-Hill, ISBN 978-0073312606.
+- Budynas & Nisbett, "Shigley's Mechanical Engineering Design (9th edition)", 2011, McGraw-Hill.
 (Chapter 8)
 - Bruhn, E.F., "Analysis and Design of Flight Vehicle Structures", 1973, Tri-State Offset Company.

-## Assumptions and Limitations (in work)
+## Assumptions and Limitations
-- Primarily focused on tension loads
-- Calculations performed for ambient conditions; no consideration of thermal effects on preload
+Example calculations are performed at ambient conditions; no consideration of thermal effects, preload relaxation, or creep on preload.
+Load values used in the examples are entirely contrived and any resemblance to real-world situations are purely coincidental.
-- Contrived example
-- Discussion at end about shear-tension interaction equations

 ## Terminology
 Standardize terminology, since it varies across each document.